- If your PC has 100% disk usage over long periods of time, it will affect its functionality.

 - Click the Disable all button.

 - Head over to the Startup tab and click Open Task Manager.

-- After doing that, head back to the System Configuration window.
-Now click Apply and OK to save changes and restart your PC.
+- Click on Apply and OK to save changes, and restart your PC.

 - Delete all files inside of Temp folder.